officialresponsibilityflowchart/officialresponsibilityflowchart/README.md

 I think I spend 20% of my workday actually solving problems and 80% of it waiting for permission to solve problems, because I don't know what I'm allowed to do.
+Does anyone here know for sure?
 I want an Official Responsibility Flowchart.
 I want an authoritative document to describe whose job is whose so I can spend more time solving problems and less time waiting.

 And I'm positive there are disagreements about it!
 That's fine!
 Let's debate it in a version control system.
 Let's make it legit.